apache/apisix-website/blog/en/blog/2023/04/07/apisix-unity-group-q&a.md

 **4. What was the most obvious advantage you felt about APISIX?**

-Single most obvious advanteage: the ease of use.
+Single most obvious advantage: the ease of use.
 More advantages: being Kubernetes-native and open-source.

 ## Achievements after Using APISIX